jbahamon/ctm-frog/Readme.md

 ================================

 Frog is a three-button character made for MUGEN 1.0.
-This is not a final version.
+This is not a final version but it should be playable.

 What's Missing:

 - More palettes.
-- Special intros and/or winposes, maybe.
+- Specific character interactions (intros, winposes, double techs, maybe)

+Frog was the first MUGEN character I made, so there's lots of badly written code in there.
+I went and fixed most of his issues, though (I hope).

+My first version of Frog had double techs as supers, but then I saw it wouldn't make sense if, for example, you had Crono as a partner or opponent and used Spire/Lightning Rod, summoning another Crono.
+I deleted all of that code and made new supers.

 Frog's Moveset
 ==============

-Frog is intended to be a combo-heavy character.
+Frog is intended to be a combo-heavy character, more so in the air.
 Try to chain his moves, launch your opponent into the air and finish it with a super move!

-He also jumps higher than other characters, and some of his moves either launch him into the air or can be executed in mid-air.
+He also jumps higher than other characters, and some of his moves either launch him into the air or can be executed in midair.

-Keep these things in mind when playing as/against Frog.
+However, his mixup capabilities are lower than for other characters.
+This means that most of his attacks can be blocked in any stance, so starting a combo could be difficult.

 Throws